Itchy dogs

 • A strict food trial to check for allergies in the food

-• Imaging, including x-rays, usually done if pain is suspected
+• Imaging, including x-rays, is usually done if pain is suspected

 Risk